Western Canadian Select: BP Whiting, Indiana refinery

 The BP Plc refinery in Whiting, Indiana, is the sixth-largest refinery in the US with a capacity of 413,500 b/d.
 In 2012 BP began investing in a multi-billion modernization project at the Whiting refinery in order to distill WCS.
 This $4 billion refit was completed in 2014 and was one of the factors contributing to the increase in price of WCS.
 The centerpiece of the upgrade was Pipestill 12, the refinery's largest crude distillation unit, which came online in July 2013.
 Distillation units provide feedstock for all the other units of the refinery by distilling the crude as it enters the refinery.
 The Whiting refinery is situated close to the border between Indiana and Illinois.
-It is the major buyer of CWS and WTI from Cushing, Oklahoma, the delivery point of the US benchmark oil contract.
+It is the major buyer of WCS and WTI from Cushing, Oklahoma, the delivery point of the US benchmark oil contract.

 On August 8, 2015, there was a malfunction of piping inside Pipestill 12 causing heavy damage and the unit was offline until August 25.
 This was one of the major factors contributing to the drop in the price of oil with WCS at its lowest price in nine years.